-Amateur Radio Digital Mesh networking utilizes off the shelf wireless equipment in combination with custom software to form a ham radio “Internet”, using both Part 97 and Part 15 frequencies in the 900 Mhz, 2.4, 3, and 5.8 GHz bands.
+Amateur radio networking utilizes off the shelf wireless equipment in combination with custom software to form a ham radio internet, using both Part 97 and Part 15 frequencies in the 900 MHz, 2.4, 3, and 5.8 GHz bands.

-We recommend using the Ubiquiti “Nanostation” line of outdoor wireless equipment.
-In Ventura County, we are adding user access on 5 GHz user access in addition to 2 GHz .
+We recommend starting with 5 GHz user access if you have a reachable local access point on that band.
 Why?
 Because the 5 GHz band has more available bandwidth for hams than 2 GHz, the band is quieter, and the equipment costs about the same.

-As of this writing, 5 GHz user access is only available in Simi Valley.
-Check with your local Digital Mesh guru for the most current recommendations on what to buy.
+Check the Mesh Access Point list to determine your nearest local backbone node.
 Even if you start out on 2 GHz and later transition to 5 GHz, it’s not money wasted.
 Having both links available provides for some network redundancy during outages.

-The equipment isn’t expensive: each of the 2 and 5 GHz Ubiquiti Nanostations can be bought for about the price of two Baofeng handie-talkies.
+The equipment isn’t expensive; most units suitable for a home QTH can be bought for about the price of two Chinese handie-talkies.

 Requirements to get on the air:

-- Can be purchased on Amazon, or occasionally on EBay for a bit less.
+- These units can be purchased on Amazon, or occasionally on EBay for a bit less.

-- Note – A power supply is included with each node.
+- Note – A power supply (a POE injector) is included with each node.

 - Outdoor-class Cat 5 Ethernet cable, length to suit.

-- Note: Ubiquiti recommends shielded cable but in our benign California environment, for a home installation it’s probably overkill.
+- Note: Ubiquiti recommends shielded cable but in our benign California environment, for a home installation it may be overkill.

 - If you’re comfortable with adding RJ45 plugs to raw cable then that’s the way to go, otherwise pre-terminated lengths can be purchased many places.

-- Computer dedicated to mesh networking (can be any old thing for starters)
+- A computer dedicated to mesh networking (can be any old thing for starters)

 - Most importantly – line of sight is needed to one of the user access points.

-Once you have your Nanostation in hand, the AREDN software has to be installed.
+When you have your hardware in hand the AREDN software has to be installed.
 Follow the directions on the AREDN web site here.

-After it’s installed, configure it per the Ventura County standards here.
+After it’s installed, if you’re in Ventura County or the San Fernando Valley configure it per the standards here.